jessehorne/derpi/README.md

 DerpC (Derplang Compiler)
 =========================

+This Derplang Compiler follows the 2.0 specification of Derplang.

 What is Derplang?
 -----------
 Despite its name, Derplang is a serious, general purpose, programming language, inspired by